Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Introduction

 \section{Introduction}

-Based on current observations, our Universe is almost isotropic and presumably also homogeneous.
-It contains dark matter (DM) that interacts weakly with ordinary matter~\cite{Planck:2018vyg}.
-Inflation, where the Universe experiences a period of accelerated expansion, provides an excellent explanation to this isotropy and homogeneity~\cite{Linde:1981mu, Albrecht:1982wi}.
-The quantum fluctuations of inflaton field also seed the initial conditions for structure formation.
-In addition, inflation can source particle production; one example is the so-called gravitational particle production (GPP), where time evolution of the background spacetime leads to the production~\cite{Lyth:1996yj,Chung:1998zb}.
+Based on current observations, on large scale our Universe is almost isotropic and presumably also homogeneous.
+It contains dark matter (DM) that interacts weakly with the ordinary matter~\cite{Planck:2018vyg}.
+Inflation, where the Universe experiences a period of accelerated expansion, provides an excellent explanation for this isotropy and homogeneity~\cite{Linde:1981mu, Albrecht:1982wi}.
+The quantum fluctuations of the inflaton field also seed the initial conditions for structure formation.
+In addition, inflation can source particle production; one example is the so-called gravitational particle production (GPP), due to the time evolution of the background spacetime~\cite{Lyth:1996yj,Chung:1998zb}.